KAIZN-io/Voy/README.md

-# this is my training repos for flask
+# How to use this project
+1. terminal: 'make'
+2. terminal: 'flask run'